Michael Dunlop: Southern 100

 Dunlop has been a consistent front-runner at the Southern 100 for over a decade, with victories across Superbike and Supersport classes.
 He claimed the Solo Championship title in 2011, having won both Superbike races aboard a PBM Kawasaki, and set a new lap record of 112.541 mph in the feature race.
 By 2019, he had reached 21 career wins, although that year’s campaign ended prematurely after he crashed out of the Senior race while chasing Dean Harrison, sustaining a broken pelvis and multiple other injuries that ruled him out of the feature event.
 In 2025, he claimed his 26th Southern 100 victory in a record-breaking Supersport race aboard a Milwaukee Ducati, narrowly defeating Davey Todd and becoming the first rider to win a 600cc race at over 112 mph.

 Daytona 200

 Dunlop has competed at the Daytona 200 twice, finishing 11th on his debut in 2021 and returning in 2025 to place 9th aboard a Milwaukee Ducati Panigale V2.

 Tandragee 100

 Dunlop has competed at the Tandragee 100 since at least 2006, achieving 13 race victories at the event as of 2025.
 After a twelve-year absence following his 2013 appearance, he returned in 2025 to win both the Open and Feature Superbike races aboard a BMW.
 During the event, he set a new absolute lap record of 111.584 mph (2:52.403), becoming the first rider to record a 111 mph lap at Tandragee.
+In 2026, he added four further victories to increase his career total to 17.
+He also set a new qualifying lap record on his MD Racing BMW, recording an average speed of 110.076 mph.